 You can find some terrific bargains throughout the city.
 It is why you are encouraged to hunt for your favorite restaurants in your first few months in the city.
 Think about the food you enjoy the most, look at online reviews, and try out some of the places NYC locals rate the highest.

 There is no shortage of great pizza in the city, and you can still find many shops that sell it for $1 a slice or a little more.
-You can even find some pies for around $10, so you can share with your friends if you want.
+You can even find some pies for around $10, so you can share them with your friends if you want.

 While cooking is a good way to save money when you live in NYC, you owe it to yourself to get a great slice of pizza or a meal from your favorite restaurant at least once a week.
 It is the kind of treat that makes you feel right at home in the city.